Select on the bottom-left corner of the TeleConsole screen to access the TeleConsole settings.

 Once again, the selection here also affects what you will see on the voicemail screen!
 If you switch off all the channels you will also not see any prior voicemail messages.
 If you toggle on one channel you will only see the voicemails received on it.

 - Bulk Upload Contacts: This allows you to import a list of contacts from other apps using a CSV file.
-Drag-and-drop the CSV file to the upload box or click click here to open a file explorer windows and navigate to the CSV file.
+Drag-and-drop the CSV file to the upload box or click click here to navigate to the CSV file.

 For the CSV file to work properly with the TeleConsole it needs to be formated like this –